 To achieve this, HUGO BOSS employs a variety of communication and transparency measures to promote exchange among employees and empower them to make responsible autonomous decisions.
 Exemplary of this are our training programs for enabling managers and employees in agile methods and attitudes, self-reflection, and a feedback culture.

 In addition, HUGO BOSS conducts regular, global satisfaction surveys as an important tool for employee engagement.
 The results provide indications of employee needs and give us an incentive to respond to these needs even more.
+Currently, we have an employee satisfaction level of 78%.

 With various benefits at our sites, we honor the commitment of our employees and ensure a productive working environment - be it through a broad sports portfolio, health promotion, and nutrition.
-Find out here which benefits we offer at which locations.

 The systematic vocational training of talents is an important pillar of human resources work at HUGO BOSS.
 The Company offers a wide range of technical and commercial vocational training and work/study programs, in collaboration with regional, national, and international universities and training centers.

 To identify and recruit young talents outside the company at an early stage, HUGO BOSS employs a variety of measures at its locations and works together with external partners.
 One example is the HUGO BOSS Ticino Ambassador Program at our Swiss location, in which employees are committed to expanding and consolidate collaborations with universities.
+Another example is the HUGO BOSS Education Assocaitaion.
+In 2008, HUGO BOSS initiated the HUGO BOSS Education Association at its own production site in Izmir, Turkey.
+Its goal is to create better educational opportunities for students from socially disadvantaged families in the region.
+In addition to financial support, the scholarship recipients also receive mentoring for career planning.

 HUGO BOSS has been a member of the Charta der Vielfalt (Diversity Charter) since 2008.
 This initiative promotes diversity in businesses and institutions and advocates for acknowledgment and appreciation of all employees.